Generation Z: The Future of Finances

 The Worst Personal Finance Advice on TikTok (and Why It’s Wrong)

 TikTok isn't just about viral dance videos.
 It has quickly become a popular resource for personal finance advice — but unfortunately, not all of it is good.
 While there are some legitimate money experts on the app, there is a lot of financial advice floating around on TikTok that is misleading or just plain wrong.
 GOBankingRates asked personal finance experts to debunk some of the worst money advice on TikTok — so if you see any of this pop up on your #fyp, keep on scrolling.
-Related: The 10 Best Money Experts To Watch on TikTok Money's Most Influential: Where Do…
+See: TikTok Influencers Are Paid More Than CEOs — But Which Is the Better Long-Term…

 How To Balance a Checkbook Digitally — and Why You Should

 When we think about personal finance, we often consider budgeting or investing, but we don't necessarily think about balancing a checkbook.
 Perhaps that is because paper checks are less common than they used to be.
 But there are other ways to keep track of what you spend.
 Learn: How To Get Into the Habit of Saving Money Read: 21 Budgeting Tips for College Students In other words, there are more options other than writing your check balances in the back of a checkbook.
 These days, you can do things digitally instead.
 Thus, you may not actually be keeping track of paper…